RosettaCommons/documentation/rosetta_basics/scoring/NC-scorefunction-info.md

 | L-aspartate    | glycine, L-threonine, L-serine, L-asparagine, or any D-amino acid residue |
 | D-aspartate    | glycine, D-threonine, D-serine, D-asparagine, or any L-amino acid residue |

 When weighted with a scoring weight of 1.0, the term adds a 25-point penalty for each aspartimide-promoting two-residue sequence found.
-This term is pairwise-decomposible, and fully packer compatible, so it can serve as a constraint on the optimization problem that the packer solves, ensuring that it produces a low-energy sequence subject to the condition that no aspartimide-promoting subsequence is found within the sequence.
+This term is pairwise-decomposable, and fully packer compatible, so it can serve as a constraint on the optimization problem that the packer solves, ensuring that it produces a low-energy sequence subject to the condition that no aspartimide-promoting subsequence is found within the sequence.
 The "-score:aspartimide\_penalty\_value <float>" flag can be used to set the penalty value added for each aspartimide-promoting sequence (default 25 Rosetta energy units).
 Alternatively, the weight on the term can be used to set the penalty.

 ### Bonus function for hydrogen bond networks (hbnet)
 Creator:  Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory